RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Experiments

-\textbf{Comparison with fine-tuning method:} We can observe that most LLMs with RAEmoLLM framework outperform fine-tuned RoBERTa and BERT on AMTCele and COCO datasets, but it slightly underperforms fine-tuned models in the PHEME dataset.
-One possible reason is that in cross-domain misinformation detection tasks, the fine-tuning method may perform better for simple short-text discrimination problems (e.g. PHEME).
-However, the fine-tuning methods may not be suitable for long texts (e.g. AMTCele) or complex tasks (e.g. intent recognition in COCO).
+\textbf{(1) Comparison with PLMs and other domain generalization methods:} We can observe that most LLMs with RAEmoLLM framework outperform fine-tuned RoBERTa, BERT, and DGMs on AMTCele and COCO datasets, but they slightly underperform fine-tuned models and some DGMs in the PHEME dataset.
+One possible reason is that in cross-domain misinformation detection tasks, the fine-tuning method may perform better for simple short-text discrimination problems in the large-scale dataset (e.g. PHEME).
+However, they may not be suitable for long texts (e.g. AMTCele) or complex tasks (e.g. intent recognition in COCO), especially in small datasets.
+We can see that the current DGMs do not have stable performance on different datasets, although they have complex structures.
+And their results are lower than the best performance of LLMs with the RAEmoLLM framework in most cases.

-\textbf{Comparison between approaches utilizing different affective information:} We can see LLMs with explicit affective information (i.e. LLMs-Vreg-expl) exceed LLM without explicit affective information (i.e. LLMs-Vreg) in many cases.
-However, in the case of the llama3-8B and a few exceptional scenarios, it is the opposite.
-And applying only explicit Vreg information (i.e. random-addexpl) has little effect in most cases.
-This demonstrates that utilizing explicit affective information places higher demands on the model, requiring it to be able to handle not only the main text but also pay attention to affective cues.